 Neutrality Voice MCUS BELIEVED THEY WERE BEING TARGETED FOR THEIR CANNABIS USE, REGARDLESS OF THEIR LEGAL ACCESS TO THE DRUG.
 MCUS DISCUSSED HOW THE JUSTICE SYSTEM DID NOT ALLOW THEIR MEDICAL ACCESS TO CANNABIS TO BE HEARD AS A MITIGATING FACTOR.
 MCUS DISCUSSED THE DISPARITY BETWEEN USING PRESCRIPTION CANNABIS AND OTHER PRESCRIPTION DRUGS.
 ONLY ANNABIS IS TESTED FOR ROADSIDE, AS OPPOSED TO INCLUDING OTHER IMPAIRING DRUGS.
 MCUS FELT POWERLESS TO EXPLAIN THEIR SITUATION AND THEIR LEGAL ACCESS AND USE OF THE DRUG.
-Respect Trust Respect while MCUS explained they felt they were being treated like criminals for their cannabis use, regardless of the prescription.
-Trust Due to the lack of a need to prove impairment, there is a deep distrust of the justice system and the drug driving laws by mcus.
+Respect Trust WHILE MCUS EXPLAINED THEY FELT THEY WERE BEING TREATED LIKE CRIMINALS FOR THEIR CANNABIS USE, REGARDLESS OF THE PRESCRIPTION.
+DUE TO THE LACK OF A NEED TO PROVE IMPAIRMENT, THERE IS A DEEP DISTRUST OF THE JUSTICE SYSTEM AND THE DRUG DRIVING LAWS BY MCUS.